Vongolia11/ECT-HDGCN/README.md

 4. For each direction, Euler characteristics are computed across multiple thresholds
 5. The resulting ECT curves are mapped by an MLP into a fixed-dimensional feature vector

-ECT features are computed **in parallel** with the HD-GCN backbone.
+ECT features are computed in parallel with the HD-GCN backbone and fused at the feature level.

 ---

-## 🧭 Projection Directions: Initialization vs. Learning
+## 🧭 Projection Directions

-An important empirical finding of this project concerns ECT projection directions.
+An important empirical finding concerns ECT projection directions:

-### Observations

-- A **small number of fixed, approximately orthogonal directions** is sufficient
+- A small number of fixed, approximately orthogonal directions is sufficient
-- Making directions learnable does **not** improve performance
+- Learnable directions do not improve performance
-- Learnable directions often lead to instability or overfitting

-### Final Choice
+- Fixed directions are more stable and efficient

-- Directions are initialized using uniformly distributed vectors on the sphere
+Directions are initialized using uniformly distributed vectors on the sphere and kept fixed during training.
-- Directions are kept **fixed during training**

-This simple design is both **stable and effective**, especially for skeleton graphs.

 ---

 ## 🏁 Final Design: ECT-Fusion

-After comparing all variants, the final design adopts **ECT-fusion**:
+The final design adopts **ECT-fusion**:

 - HD-GCN extracts local spatio-temporal features
 - ECT extracts global topological features
-- The two representations are fused by **simple feature addition**
+- The two representations are fused by simple feature addition

-This avoids unnecessary architectural complexity while preserving complementary information.
+This design avoids unnecessary architectural complexity while preserving complementary information.

 ---